 How GLP-1 Receptor Agonists Work

-Semaglutide: A Closer Look
+GLP-1 Receptor Agonist Therapy: A Closer Look

 The Role of B12 Shots in a Medical Weight Loss Program

 Vitamin B12 is essential for energy metabolism, red blood cell production, and neurological function.
 Many people — particularly those reducing caloric intake or following certain dietary patterns — are mildly deficient in B12 without knowing it.
-Low B12 levels can contribute to fatigue, brain fog, and reduced motivation, all of which make it harder to stay active and engaged in a weight loss program.
+Low B12 levels can contribute to fatigue, brain fog, and reduced motivation, all of which can make it harder to stay active and engaged in a weight loss program.

 What a Medically Supervised Program Looks Like at HM Care Clinic